 Different species of insects have specific larval host plant preferences.
 For instance, the monarch butterfly (Danaus plexippus) relies on milkweed plants (Asclepias spp.) as its primary larval host plant.

-250 Butterfly Milkweed Seeds (Ascslepias Tuberosa) for 2023 – Free Shipping
+250 Butterfly Milkweed Seeds (Ascslepias Tuberosa) for North America 2023

-10 Purple Passionvine (Passiflora Incarnata) Seeds for 2023 – Free Shipping
+25 Maypop Purple Passionvine Seeds (Passiflora Incarnata) for 2023 – Florida Native – Free Shipping

 The larvae of the eastern tiger swallowtail butterfly (Papilio glaucus) feed on the leaves of various trees, including black cherry (Prunus serotina) and tulip tree (Liriodendron tulipifera).